tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

 import pulumi_synced_folder as synced
 ```

-## Import the program's configuration settings.
+## Import the program's configuration settings
 We want to use what we added via `pulumi config` in this program.
 More details are at [Accessing Configuration from Code](https://www.pulumi.com/docs/intro/concepts/config/#code)